 Direction

 You continue along Brunnenstraße to Schleerieth.
-In the centre of the village, it is worth stopping at the Kirchgaden complex, which in early years was a place of refuge during attacks and a safe place to store supplies.
+In the centre of the village, it is worth stopping at the church gaden complex, which in early years was a place of refuge in the event of attacks and a safe place to store supplies.
 The lovingly restored arcades were one of the reasons why Schleerieth was voted the most beautiful village in the district in the 1990s.

-At the end of Schlehenstraße, turn right and, at the pilgrimage church in Eckartshausen, take a sharp left onto Talstraße.
-This leads you to Rundelshausen and on along the Eschenbach stream to Ettleben.
-Here alone there are 10 small monuments, the most recent of which, dating from 1996 in Ettlebener Straße, shows the risen Christ.
+At the end of Schlehenstraße, turn right and take a sharp left at the pilgrimage church in Eckartshausen onto Talstraße.
+This leads you to Rundelshausen and further along the Eschenbach stream to Ettleben.
+Here alone there are 10 small monuments, the most recent of which, dating from 1996, shows the risen Christ in Ettlebener Straße.

-From Ettleben, it's a short stretch along the Wern to Werneck.
-Don't miss it and take a look at the impressive Werneck Castle with its chapel and park in the style of an English garden.
-To do so, turn left onto Balthasar Neumann Straße.
-The baroque summer residence is also called the "little sister of the Würzburg Residence" and, like the latter, was designed and built by the architect and city architect Balthasar Neumann.
+From Ettleben, the route continues a short distance along the Wern to Werneck.
+Don't miss the opportunity to take a look at the impressive Werneck Castle with its chapel and park in the style of an English garden.
+Turn left onto Balthasar Neumann Straße.
+The baroque summer residence is also known as the "little sister of the Würzburg Residence" and, like the latter, was designed and built by the architect and master builder Balthasar Neumann.

-When your legs are tired, you can follow the Würzburger Straße back to Eßleben from here.
-Or you can make a small detour and take the road Am Schlosspark to Waigolshausen, where you can take another look around at almost a dozen wayside shrines.
-The tour ends for you at Waigolshausen railway station if you do not want to drive along the Gassigbach and the B19 to your starting point in Eßleben and complete the circular route.
+If your legs are tired, you can follow Würzburger Straße back to Eßleben from here.
+Or you can take a short detour and cycle along the Am Schlosspark road to Waigolshausen, where you can take another look around the dozen or so wayside shrines.
+The tour then ends for you at Waigolshausen railway station if you do not want to cycle along the Gassigbach and the B19 to your starting point in Eßleben and complete the circular route.

 Tour map